TCKnickerbocker/OTKV_Store/README.md

 **IF RUNNING REGULARLY**

-1. Go into directory kv_store, download rust if you haven't already here https://doc.rust-lang.org/cargo/getting-started/installation.html#:~:text=Install%20Rust%20and%20Cargo&text=Installing%20Rust%20using%20rustup%20will%20also%20install%20cargo%20.&text=It%20will%20download%20a%20script%2C%20and%20start%20the%20installation, and then, in the terminal, run:
+1. Go into directory kv_store, download rust if you haven't already here https://doc.rust-lang.org/cargo/getting-started/installation.html#:~:text=Install%20Rust%20and%20Cargo&text=Installing%20Rust%20using%20rustup%20will%20also%20install%20cargo%20.&text=It%20will%20download%20a%20script%2C%20and%20start%20the%20installation, and python if necessary.
+Then in the terminal, run:
 ```
 cargo build --release
 cargo run --release